 Councillor Graham Watt, Clackmannanshire Council

-Councillor Graham Watt.
-BA (Hons), Post Grad Cert., FE Teaching Cert.
-Over 20 years experience as a councillor.
-Employed as a mining electrical engineer for 26 years.
-Attended University of Stirling for 4 years as a mature student.
-Followed by 19 years as a Further Education lecturer in Dunfermline.
-A lifelong community activist.
+Councillor Graham Watt, BA (Hons), Post Grad Cert, FE Teaching Cert.
+Graham, who has more than 20 years experience as a councillor and is a lifelong community activist.
+He was originally employed as a mining electrical engineer for 26 years.
+He then attended University of Stirling as a mature student and spent 19 years as a Further Education lecturer in Dunfermline.

 Councillor Johanna Boyd, Stirling Council